USDX (USDX) Price Tops $0.17 on Major Exchanges

 SHA-256

 hashing algorithm.
-Its genesis date was March 27th, 2018.
+It was first traded on March 27th, 2018.
 USDX’s total supply is 3,768,685 coins.
+USDX’s official message board is medium.com/@USDXWallet.
+The official website for USDX is usdx.cash.
 USDX’s official Twitter account is @USDXwallet and its Facebook page is accessible here.
-USDX’s official website is usdx.cash.
-The official message board for USDX is medium.com/@USDXWallet.

 According to CryptoCompare, “USDX is a stablecoin, pegged to the US dollar in a 1:1 ratio.
 It is backed by LHT – the core cryptocurrency of USDX Wallet.
 USDX can be quickly and with no fees exchanged to LHT via USDX Wallet app.
 The combination of the LHT token and USDX stablecoin is boosting global cryptocurrency usage and increasing its safety.
 USDX Wallet is a blockchain-based transfer money mobile app that enables instant transactions with no borders, intermediaries and fees.
 The USDX Wallet app guarantees multi-level security for all transactions and instant transfers of assets by username, phone number or QR code.
 USDX Wallet is based on the exclusive Lighthouse Blockchain.
 This blockchain is built using tried-and-tested Graphene technology, which provides stability, security and high performance (100,000 transactions per second).
 To access the USDX whitepaper, please click here. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as USDX directly using US dollars.
-Investors seeking to trade USDX should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USDX using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as USDX directly using US dollars.
+Investors seeking to acquire USDX should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase USDX using one of the aforementioned exchanges.

 Receive News & Updates for USDX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.